-The following chunks have exactly the same meaning and have the same syntax as given in the PNG specification: cHRM, gAMA, iCCP, sRGB, pHYs, oFFs, sCAL, iTXt, tEXt, tIME, and zTXt.
+The following chunks have exactly the same meaning and have the same syntax as given in the PNG specification: cHRM, gAMA, iCCP, sRGB, pHYs, oFFs, sCAL.
+If they are present, they must appear prior to the first JDAT chunk.
+The following chunks also have the same meaning and syntax as in PNG: iTXt, tEXt, tIME, and zTXt.
+They can appear prior to the first or after the last JDAT chunk.